reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }
 ```

-The code defines a class named `UserSimpleHttpRequestHelper`, which extends the `BaseHttpRequestHelper` class and is responsible for handling `HTTP` requests related to user data.
-The `getPaginatedUsers()` method within this class is used to retrieve a list of users from an external API, specified by the request parameters map.
+The code defines `getPaginatedUsers()` method to retrieve a list of users from an external API, specified by the request parameters map.
+The `requestParameters` are mapped into a list of `NameValuePairs`.
+Then we create `HttpGet` instance, representing the GET request and call HttpClient's `execute()` method.

-Inside a try-with-resources block, a `CloseableHttpClient` is created using HttpClient's `createDefault()` to manage `HTTP` connections efficiently.
-The `requestParameters` map is processed to convert its entries into a list of `NameValuePairs`, which are used to construct the parameters for the `HTTP` `GET` request.

-A `HttpGet` instance, representing the `GET` request, is created using the URIBuilder class to construct the request `URI` with the specified parameters.

-A `BasicHttpClientResponseHandler` is created to handle the `HTTP` response from the server.
-The HttpClient's `execute()` method is then invoked to execute the `GET` request, passing the `HttpHost`, `HttpGet`, and `handler` as arguments.
 The response body returned by the server is stored in the responseBody variable.

-If any exceptions occur during the execution of the `HTTP` request, they are caught, and a `RequestProcessingException` is thrown with an appropriate error message.
-Finally, the responseBody, containing the response from the server, is returned to the caller.

 Here is a test case to verify this functionality: